wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/state_count_node.md

 <hr/>

 The state is defined via a lambda expression.
-For each consecutive point for which the expression evaluates as true, the state count will be incremented When a point evaluates as false, the state count is reset.
+For each consecutive point for which the expression evaluates as true, the state count will be incremented.
+When a point evaluates as false, the state count is reset.

 The state count will be added as an additional field to each point.
 If the expression evaluates as false, the value will be -1.
-If the expression generates an error during evaluation, the point is discarded, and does not affect the state count.
+If the expression generates an error during evaluation, the point is discarded and does not affect the state count.

 <a id="example"></a>